Alyhermon/Foraneo-Arq./README.md

 # Foraneo-Arq.

-foraneo arquitecto it's a un blog page where you can see
+Foraneo arquitecto it's a un blog page where you can see